Tuesday, March 29, 2022

 The outdoor biergarten, built from repurposed shipping containers, offers live music and a jumbotron used for sports and movies, depending on the night.
 Food at FR8yard includes street food favorites like upscale version of hotdogs, chili, and chicken on a stick, with a variety of delicious seasonings and sauces.

 Inside the historic Drayton Mills complex that has been revitalized in recent years sits Dray Bar + Grill.
 What started as a pop-up restaurant in partnership with neighboring Holliday Brewing has grown into a welcoming space of Dray’s own.

 Gastropub-inspired takes on popular favorites and Southern classics can be found at Dray, all served indoors and at a comfortable outdoor patio area with traditional table-and-chair seating, along with lounge seating around heaters and a fire pit for those chillier nights.

 Dray Bar + Grill prides itself in innovative comfort food and craft cocktails, but the welcoming environment has definitely played a role in the growth of this Spartanburg gem.

 A new addition to the charming downtown area of Woodruff, Rottie’s Biergarten offers an extensive list of beers on tap and newly-finished outdoor seating.

 The menu at Rottie’s features hot dogs, German bratwurst, a New Orleans-style Muffuletta sandwich, a Philly cheesesteak, and jumbo orders of wings available with your choice of sauces or dry rubs.

-To give Downtown Spartanburg restaurants the ability to serve more customers, the City expanded outdoor dining by closing a portion of Main Street off, allowing restaurants to set up tables and umbrellas for diners in the heart of the Hub City, right on Morgan Square.
+To give Downtown Spartanburg restaurants the ability to serve more customers, the City expanded outdoor dining by pedestrianizing a portion of Main Street near Morgan Square, allowing restaurants to set up tables and umbrellas for diners in the heart of the Hub City.